 Pedestrian and vehicular access and traffic impacts.
 Applicants must demonstrate that the project will minimize pedestrian and vehicular traffic and safety impacts on Town roads.
 In the case of multi-tenant properties, these requirements are directed at the immediate vicinity of the proposed renovation, addition, expansion, or new building rather than the site as a whole.

 Drainage.
 The drainage system shall be designed so that there is no net increase in the pre vs. post peak rates of stormwater discharge for the two-, ten- and one-hundred-year storm events and rates.
-The applicant shall demonstrate to the satisfaction of the Planning Board that the project is designed to have no measurable or significant impact as to existing vegetation, topography, wetlands, and other natural or man-made features. unless infeasible The system shall be designed to treat stormwater to all applicable standards of Town, state and federal agencies.
+The applicant shall demonstrate to the satisfaction of the Planning Board that the project is designed to have no measurable or significant impact as to existing vegetation, topography, wetlands, and other natural or man-made features.
+Low Impact Development (LID practices shall be utilized unless infeasible as determined by the Planning Board.
+LID practices include:

+Preservation of natural areas;

+Tree Protection;

+Vegetation and landscaping;

+Riparian buffer protection;

+Limit land disturbance during construction;

+Limit new impervious surfaces;

+Promote the use of vegetative (green infrastructure) stormwater controls;

+Disconnect flow paths;

+Promote infiltration;

+Capture and reuse stormwater.

+Projects not proposing LID shall include an explanation as to why LID is not feasible at the site.

+The system shall be designed to treat stormwater to all applicable standards of Town, state and federal agencies.
 The system design shall promote on-site infiltration and minimize the discharge of pollutants to the ground and surface water.
 Drainage systems shall have an emergency overflow for events above and beyond the one-hundred-year storm event.
-Additionally, the drainage system will be designed in accordance with Stormwater Management Volume I and II prepared by the Massachusetts Department of Environmental Protection and Massachusetts Office of Coastal Zone Management as most recently revised.
+Additionally, the drainage system will be designed in accordance with Stormwater Management Handbook Volumes I and II prepared by the Massachusetts Department of Environmental Protection and Massachusetts Office of Coastal Zone Management as most recently revised.
 In special cases, the site drainage can utilize the Town's drainage system with the approval of the Department of Public Works.
 The Planning Board requires that proper calculations be submitted.
 A minimum of one foot of freeboard shall be provided for all detention/retention structures.

 Parking and loading.